How Outdoor Wood Furnaces Work and FAQ’s

 During the design and testing process, we installed grates and ash trays trying various configurations to attempt to get the boiler as easy to maintain while being as efficient as possible.
 We found that the grates of all metal types break down and will require replacement frequently.
 We also determined there seemed to be no savings in wood usage by having grates.
 Here is a picture of a cast iron grate used for only a few months:

 The use of ash trays seem like a good idea until you attempt to use one.
 They get clogged up, they are hard to manage and they actually make cleaning ashes a real pain.
-We have determined just using our ash rake and a shovel is the easiest method to remove ash.
-We normally do this weekly.
-It takes about 5 minutes or less.
+Watch our video on cleaning our Blaze HE unit.

 Why are Wood Boiler USA products better than your competitors?